Rimurutempestx/Semantic-content-recommendation-system-with-Amazon-SageMaker/README.md

 ## Download and prepare dataset
 I started by fetching the dataset which didn't take to long.
 I just imported some libraries and defined a few environment variables in my notebook environment (Fetch data set code file).
+Then I started by setting up the reproccessing data code, to process raw text data into machine readable numeric values.
+First, I used the APIs provided by scikit-learn to strip any headers, footers and quotes from the dataset.
+Then I defined the code in my Jupyter notebook (strip headers, footers, and quotes file).